 A month after becoming the First Lady of Delaware, Tracey left her job as a senior administrator at Wilmington Friends, after 15 years at the School.
 Previously, Tracey had worked for 15 years on the staff of then-Senator Joe Biden—both in the District Office in Wilmington, Delaware, and on the Judiciary Committee staff during Senator Biden’s term as chairman.

-Tracey and John have two sons, raised in the City of Wilmington.
-Sam, 23, is a recent graduate of Clemson University; and Jimmy, 21, is a junior at Tufts University.
+Tracey has a B.A. from the University of Pennsylvania, where she earned summa cum laude and Phi Beta Kappa honors and received the Ronald J. Caridi Memorial Award for scholarship.
+She and John have two sons, raised in the City of Wilmington.
+Sam, 23, is a graduate of Clemson University and works in the finance industry; and Jimmy, 21, is a senior at Tufts University.